yourbase/yb/docs/yourbase-ruby.md

 And then at the bottom, below the RSpec summary, you should see this:
 `🚀 YourBase observation mode: all "skipped" example groups passed successfully! 🚀`

-If you instead see: `🚀 YourBase observation mode: some \"skipped\" example groups contained failures 🛸` followed by one or more example group names, it means that yourbase-spec would have skipped at least one test that failed when it was actually run.
-We hope you'll never see this, and we hope that you'll email us if you do, at: <??@yourbase.io>
+If you instead see: `🚀 YourBase observation mode: some "skipped" example groups contained failures 🛸` followed by one or more example group names, it means that yourbase-spec would have skipped at least one test that failed when it was actually run.
+We hope you'll never see this, and we hope that you'll email us if you do, at: <support@yourbase.io>